 A simple but effective command which requires your dog to stay where she is placed until she is told to move, even if you are out of her sight.
-The stay command is very powerful as an obeidant dog given the command will stay in that place until hunger or thirst forces them to move.
+The stay command is very powerful as an obedient dog given the command will stay in that place until hunger or thirst forces them to move.

 Start by telling your puppy to sit then slowly back away from them look them in the eye and say "STAY" as you move back.

 If your dog gets up to follow say "SIT" (a dog cannot walk while it is sitting and this forces it to stay in place ) then follow it by "Stay".
-Start with just backing away a few yards, if your puppy sits and does not move towards you go back to her say "GOOD STAY" and give her a treat, this rewards her for not moving .
+Start with just backing away a few yards, if your puppy sits and does not move towards you go back to her say "GOOD STAY" and give her a treat, this rewards her for not moving.
 Repeat the backing away to the same distance, then call her and give her a treat and pet her.

-Keep doing this backing away further each time, only treat her for staying the first couple of times, this shows her that by not coming after you when you walk away after a "STAY" command you are not upset with her (Remember her natural instinct is to follow you).
+Keep doing this backing away further each time, only treat her for staying the first couple of times, this shows her that by not coming after you when you walk away after a "STAY" command you are not upset with her (remember her natural instinct is to follow you).

 The first time you do a "STAY" and step out of her sight, expect her to run after you losing sight of her owner is unnerving for a dog she will feel abandoned, when she does this it's time for the "NO" with a degree of disappointment, then lead her back to the stay spot and repeat.

 Step out of sight count to 10 then step back in sight call her, treat her and make a big fuss.
-Each time you tell her to "STAY" and step out of sight increase the time, help her to understand that she is not being abandoned but asked to wait until called, and each time you come back, or call let her know that you are just as pleased to see her as she is to see you
+Each time you tell her to "STAY" and step out of sight increase the time, help her to understand that she is not being abandoned but asked to wait until called, and each time you come back or call, let her know that you are just as pleased to see her as she is to see you

 Dogs will chew, it's natural behaviour so teach them to chew the right things

-Have a good selection of chew toys available, get hoofs. pigs ears and other tasty & natural chewables from the pet shop (don't forget those roasted knuckle bones), variety is the key here.
+Have a good selection of chew toys available, get hoofs. pigs ears and other tasty & natural chewables from the pet shop (don't forget those roasted knucklebones), variety is the key here.

 From day one use the "LEAVE" command whenever your puppy chews anything, and I mean anything.
-You might think that the puppy chewing your partners slippers amusing, but show her chewing footwear makes you happy and she'll happily munch her way through your £200 Jimmy Choo trainers, are you going to be laughing then?
+You might think that the puppy chewing your partners slippers is amusing, but show her chewing footwear makes you happy and she'll happily munch her way through your £200 Jimmy Choo trainers, are you going to be laughing then?

-Make sure you act upset (not angry) let the dog sense your unhappy with her, take the article away and substitute one of the chewables, as soon as she starts chewing on it pet & praise her, no need for a treat she is chewing on one!
+Make sure you act upset (not angry) let the dog sense you are unhappy with her, take the article away and substitute one of the chewables, as soon as she starts chewing on it pet & praise her, no need for a treat she is chewing on one!
 Swap the chewables around so she gets her scent on all of them.

 Do not give up on this be persistent.

-Dogs like people can have a variety of issues, both mental and physical which can affect them in various ways, you may experience unexpected difficulties or have a problem with some aspect of your dogs training.
+Dogs, like people, can have a variety of issues both mental and physical which can affect them in various ways, you may experience unexpected difficulties or have a problem with some aspect of your dogs training.

 Don't get frustrated, get advice.